rimbarakat/car-dealership-backend/README.md

 # car-dealership-backend

-## Signup and Login:
 ### Prerequisites:
-Install all the necessary packages in the package-json file.
+Install all the necessary packages in the package-json file. (run npm install) MongoDB connection.
-MongoDB connection.
 For the timebeing you need to have postman.